robotlolita/tamago/docs/overview.md

 also adds features for defining other forms of dynamic verification, like tests (and in the future, property-based tests).

+> NOTE: this layer is still a work-in-progress.
+Types and contract abstraction
+>       are mostly lacking right now.

 ### Assert statements

 Assertions are the most basic form of first-order contracts in Tamago.
 An